 - Have maintained full-time enrollment for at least one academic year in F-1 status (or other visa status that allows enrollment)

 - Have completed the GWR or plan to complete it in your final quarter

 - Graduate students may work full-time on OPT concurrently while finishing thesis work as long as all course requirements have been completed

-- USCIS is taking 3-5 months to process OPT applications.
+- USCIS can take 1-3 months (sometimes more) to process OPT applications.